Discover/Trainline API

 Frequently asked questions

-Each journey object includes departure_time, arrival_time, duration, direction, distance_km, co2_grams, and num_legs.
-It does not include real-time pricing or ticket availability — the API covers schedule and route metadata.
-You can fork it on Parse and revise to add a ticket price endpoint if that data becomes accessible.
+Each journey object includes departure_time, arrival_time, duration, distance_km, co2_grams, and num_legs.
+Ticket pricing is not currently returned by this endpoint.
+The API covers schedule and logistics data for available journeys.
+You can fork it on Parse and revise to add a pricing-focused endpoint if that data becomes accessible.

-Does the API return fare or ticket pricing for journeys?+
+Does the API return real-time disruption or live delay information?+

 Related APIs in TravelSee all →